 I didn't want to include the Hessians because of the file-size.

-#2 Updated by Erik Lindahl about 13 years ago
+#2 Updated by Erik Lindahl over 13 years ago

 This should be enough for us to reproduce it.
 If you don't have any problems with making a small hack

 and recompiling you could help us fix it faster by trying to force the full hessian representation if the

 In file src/mdlib/minimize.c, around line 1850, we set the variable bSparse to TRUE if the system

 contains more than 1000 atoms and cutoffs are used.
 If you set bSparse to FALSE after these